pschool-in/curriculum/content/grammar/article/article-selectWord.md

 *An* elephant is a mammal.
-Eating *an* apple everyday can keep a doctor away.
+Eating *an* apple every day can keep a doctor away.
 Yesterday, I bought *a* white umbrella.
 *The* music is playing on the TV.
-I bought dozen bananas from *the* market.
+I bought a dozen bananas from *the* market.

 `Cheetah is *the* fastest land animal.
-My dad is *a* professor in Osmania University.
+My dad is *a* professor at Osmania University.
 My son has *a* big world map in his room.
 There is *a* dog in the yard.
 I saw *an* owl on the branch.